Dan Patrick (politician): Voting rights

 In 2020, Patrick referred to vote-by-mail expansion efforts during the COVID-19 pandemic as a "scam by Democrats to steal the election."

-In 2021, Patrick presided over the passage of legislation in the Texas Senate that restricted voting rights, including prohibiting local boards from sending applications for mail-in ballots to voters.
+In 2021, Patrick presided over the passage of legislation in the Texas Senate that restricted voting methods, including prohibiting local boards from sending applications for mail-in ballots to voters.

 In 2022, Patrick's campaign sent out a mass mailing to Republican voters across Texas with inaccurate instructions on how to send requests for absentee ballots.
 The mailing included return envelopes that were addressed to the Texas secretary of state's address when they should have been to local election offices.
 Patrick's campaign defended the inaccurate instructions, saying it "gave voters an added layer of comfort" not to have to mail sent to "Blue County election officials."

 Cannabis

 In 2019, Patrick opposed a bill that would have decriminalized simple possession of cannabis in Texas.
 After the Texas House passed the bill, he announced that it was dead on arrival in the Senate.

 In 2021, during an interview, Patrick expressed that he was open to some medical cannabis changes, while he downplayed the more ambitious efforts.
 He said: "We're not gonna turn this into California where anybody can get a slip from a doctor and go down to some retail store and say 'You know, I got a headache today so I need marijuana,' because that's just a veil for legalizing it for recreational use."

-In March 2025, amid debates over THC regulation, Lt.
-Gov. Dan Patrick visited The Happy Cactus Apothecary, an Austin hemp store with strict age verification.
+In March 2025, amid debates over THC regulation, Patrick visited The Happy Cactus Apothecary, an Austin hemp store with strict age verification.
 When asked for ID, Patrick replied, “I’m Dan Patrick,” opting not to show it.
-Some viewed his response as a challenge to the store’s procedures, though management maintained their protocols were routine.
 Later, at a press conference with state senator Charles Perry and law enforcement, Patrick reiterated concerns over industry practices regarding minor protection.

-In the 89th legislative session, Patrick pushed for the passage of SB 3 which would ban the sale of consumable hemp products in the state, including those that contained delta-8-THC.
-The bill made it through the legislature, but was vetoed by Gov. Abbott.
-Abbott pushed for "regulation" more in line of those similar to the alcohol industry as opposed to the outright ban.
+In the 89th legislative session, Patrick pushed for the passage of SB 3, which would ban the sale of consumable hemp products in the state, including those that contained delta-8-THC.
+The bill made it through the legislature, but Abbott vetoed it; Abbott pushed for "regulation" similar to the alcohol industry as opposed to the outright ban.
 Abbott included the issue of THC regulation in the two special legislative sessions he called over the summer of 2025, but due to continued disagreement with Patrick, comprehensive legislation on the issue failed to pass.

-On the issue Patrick has said, "I am and will always be against any pathway that could open the door to recreational marijuana in our state."
+On the issue, Patrick has said, "I am and will always be against any pathway that could open the door to recreational marijuana in our state."